Aros-Technology-Studio/AST-Aros-Financial-Paradigm/04_aros_value_circulation/aroscoin_buyback_mechanism.md

 ## 1. Purpose

-The Buyback Mechanism is designed to regulate ArosCoin’s active circulation by **programmatically repurchasing tokens** from users or reward channels.
+The Buyback Mechanism is designed to regulate ArosCoin’s active circulation by **programmatically repurchasing tokens** from users or payment channels.
 Its main purpose is to:

 - Absorb excess liquidity
 - Stabilize systemic velocity